andrewtdiz/Weave/CONTRIBUTING.md

 	shortcomings while it's still early on and easy to rectify.
-- **Make sure your changes correspond to an approved issue.** While we appeciate the initiative to implement your own features in your own time, we want to make sure everything in Fusion is well designed and considered.
+- **Make sure your changes correspond to an approved issue.** While we appeciate the initiative to implement your own features in your own time, we want to make sure everything in Fission is well designed and considered.
 Pull requests are not the place to suggest new features.
 	- While we heavily discourage it, we do make exceptions for some bug fixes, typically trivial ones that are easy to approve. *Do not depend on this